Carlos Martínez (pitcher, born 1991): Minor leagues

+Major leagues

 Beginning career (2013–2014)

 The Cardinals called up Martínez to the Major League club, the number-three prospect in their organization, on May 3, 2013.
 He made his major league debut against the Milwaukee Brewers at Miller Park that night.
 In one inning pitched, the seventh, he gave up a single, then induced a double play he started on a ground ball hit back to him, and then secured the third out with another ground ball.
 On May 27, the Cardinals sent Martínez down to Triple-A Memphis after seven appearances on the mound and eight innings in which he posted a 4.50 ERA with nine strikeouts.
 With the Redbirds in 2013, he made 13 starts.
 In 68 IP, he allowed a 2.51 ERA with 54 hits, three home runs (HR), 27 bases on balls (BB), while striking out 63.

 The Cardinals recalled Martínez on August 8 after stretching out his innings workload with Memphis to bring his endurance back to being sufficient to handle the rigors of starting pitching.
 The next night, Martínez made his first major league start against the Los Angeles Dodgers, pitching five innings and giving up four earned runs.
 He earned the distinction of being the first Cardinals starter in recent memory to throw over 100 mph and regularly threw 96–98 mph.
 On September 20, 2013, Martínez entered a game in the tenth against the Brewers in which the Cardinals led 7–6 and closed the game in a 1–2–3 inning.
 His inning helped make the Cardinals victorious and gave him his first major league save.
 In the 2013 regular season with the Cardinals, Martínez posted a 5.08 ERA in 28 1/3 innings, striking out 24.
 He made one start, earned one save, winning two games while losing one.